 There is now only one Pub in Felton and West Thirston, but what a pub!
 The Northumberland Arms to the South of the River has been completely renovated and relaunched in 2013.
 They have a bar area, where dogs are also welcome, and a beautiful restaurant serving some of the finest food to be found in Northumberland.

 The Running Fox is what I consider to be the central hub of the two Villages.
-Recently taken over and overhauled by the new owners, Kris, Neville and the team have really created something special and it shows both in it's popularity and how the locals enthuse about it.
+Kris Blackburn has really created something special and it shows both in it's popularity and how the locals enthuse about it.
 It is a chic country-style Cafe with a unique and excellent quality menu available at unbelievably reasonable prices.
 There is also an on-site bakery which makes a wide range of delicious artisan breads, pies, cakes and scones as well as selling locally sourced produce and gifts.
 The Running Fox always seems to be busy with locals buying their newspapers, picking up some bread, chatting to friends and neighbours, enjoying a coffee or meal inside or on the picnic tables outside.
-We also love their Sunday lunches, it makes a nice change to go somewhere other than a pub for a meal and you won't find a better spread anywhere in the County.
-We highly recommend you book your Sunday lunch on 01670 787 090 in advance to avoid disappointment.
+It makes a nice change to go somewhere other than a pub for a meal and you won't find a better spread anywhere in the County.
+We highly recommend you book your table on 01670 787 090 in advance to avoid disappointment.
 For sheer quality and value the Running Fox is officially one of Your Northumberland Guide's Food and Drink Highlights.

 Food Shopping and Supermarkets